MZZRD/NestPy/README.md

 sets the thermostat mode to HEAT.

 > [!NOTE]
-> When the thermostat mode is set to MANUAL_ECO, it's not possible to retrieve information about the current temperature setpoint, nor is it possible to adjust it.
-To access information about the temperature setpoint again, switch the thermostat mode to HEAT.
+> When the thermostat mode is set to OFF/MANUAL_ECO, it's not possible to set the current temperature setpoint, but it is possible to retrieve information about it.
+To be able to set the temperature setpoint again, switch the thermostat mode to HEAT.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>